 Paytm Founder Slams Banks, Says They Are Rent Seekers

-Although Vijay Shekhar is against the small fee that banks are charging for routine transactions, his company was also under fire recently when Paytm decided to levy 2 per cent fee on wallet recharge through credit cards.
+Although the founder of the company is against small transactions that the bank imposes for routine transactions, his company decided to tax 2 percent free on wallet through credit cards.